ELME — Elme Communities

 3. Forward Guidance and Outlook

-- Asset Sales Timeline: Marketing for remaining assets is expected to begin in Q3 2025, with a goal to complete sales within the next 12 months.
+- Asset Sales Timeline: Marketing for the remaining assets is set to begin in Q3 2025, with a goal to complete sales within the next 12 months.

-- Market Confidence: Management expressed optimism about the strength of the portfolio and the ability to execute favorable sales, despite potential market challenges.
+- Operational Confidence: Management remains optimistic about the portfolio's strength and the ability to execute favorable sales.

 4. Bad News, Challenges, or Points of Concern